7Cedars/governor-restricted-powers/README.md

 ## Known and Open Issues

 - [ ] This protocol is under active development.
 Basic functionality is being implemented.
-- [ ] The AccessControl and Governor contracts both have their own governance logics and protocol infrastructure.
+- [ ] Combining the AccessControl and Governor contracts results in several incoherencies and logical inconsistencies.
+Both contracts have their own governance logics and protocol infrastructure.
 The former revolves around designating and revoking _roles_ that give access to functions; while the latter revolves around proposing and voting for _proposals_ that give access to function execution.
-As a result, combining the two leads to quite a few impartial and illogical overlaps.
-There are, for instance, three(!) different execute functions and 89(!!) public functions in the GovernedIdentity contract - an example implementation.
+As a result, there are three different execute functions and 89 public functions in the example GovernedIdentity contract.
 - [ ] In the end, this can only be solved by creating an alternative Governor contract that does not assume the use of Token Voting but designated roles in its governance mechanisms.
 - [ ] Adding members to roles during a vote can alter quorum and votes needed to pass proposals.
 Traditionally a similar issue when it comes to ERC20 tokens is handled by the GovernorVotesQuorumFaction extension.
 I did not implement a similar check yet.
-- [ ] The use of PUBLIC_ROLE does not work yet.
+- [ ] The use of PUBLIC_ROLE has not been implemented yet.

 See the [open issues](https://github.com/7Cedars/loyalty-program-contracts/issues) for a full list of proposed features (and known issues).